AikidoSec/firewall-node/docs/esm.md

 ## Known issues

 - The app might crash on startup if used together with some packages that use the Node.js Asynchronous Module Customization Hooks, like Sentry or OpenTelemetry, due to bugs in Node.js itself.
-- Zen can not protect ESM sub-dependencies of a ESM package.
-For example if a ESM package `foo` imports a sub-dependency `bar` that is also an ESM package, Zen will not be able to protect the code in `bar`.
+- Zen can not protect ESM sub-dependencies of an ESM package.
+For example if an ESM package `foo` imports a sub-dependency `bar` that is also an ESM package, Zen will not be able to protect the code in `bar`.
 This is because the V8 engine does not allow Node.js to observe the evaluation of inner ESM packages (yet).

 Relevant links: